 What should we bring?

 -What do you want to lose out on the ranch?
-Keep in mind that Rusty Spurr Ranch is not responsible for any items lost on the trail such as wallets and keys.
+Keep in mind that we are not responsible for any items lost on the trail such as phones, wallets and keys.
 If you bring your phone, it is at your own risk.
 We recommend leaving wallets and purses, or items you will not need on the ride, in the car.
 You can leave keys with the office staff (they prefer horses over cars so your vehicle is safe).
-A locksmith is several hours away or totally unavailable that day.
-Bring a small to medium sized water bottle that can fit into the saddlebags we provide.
+A locksmith is several hours away or totally unavailable anytime you need one.
+Bring a small to medium sized water bottle, not a growler, that can fit into the saddlebags we provide.
 Absolutely NO alcohol, cigarettes, cigars, vape pens or drugs on the ride- if this is violated, you will be kicked out, shunned, ridiculed and never allowed to return again.

 Can I bring a camera?

 -Absolutely!
 Your guide will take a photo of you and your group with a beautiful background at some point during the ride using your camera.
 If you choose to use your cell phone as a camera, that’s all it gets used for.
 Please do your family calls, business meetings, and social media posts after you get off the horse.
 Seriously, we have a lot of these type of offenders and it ruins the peacefulness of the ride.
 Large lenses and cameras usually will not fit into the saddlebags.

 Are there restrooms on the ride?